How to live mortgage free

 4. Offset your savings

-If you don’t want to lock your savings away in your house an alternative option is to get an offset mortgage.
+If you don’t want to lock your savings away in your house, an alternative option is to get an offset mortgage.
 You put your savings into an account tied to your mortgage.
 Then the balance of the account is deducted from your mortgage when interest is calculated.
-Just be aware before doing so that wouldn’t receive any interest on your savings.
+Be aware that you won’t receive any interest on your savings.